stepanenko/angular-apps/mosh-angular/README.md

-# Angular Apps thought by Mosh
+# Angular Apps from Mosh's lectures

 Updated all packages on: 19.02.2022